frederic-perez/AmE-dictionary/data/dictionary.md

 __chlorophyll__ _n_ :two::hammer:
 __chocolate-box__ _adj_ Excessively decorative and sentimental, like the pictures on some boxes of chocolate candy.
 __choice__ _v_ _Pick your choice._
+__choke hold__ _n_ A restraining hold; someone loops the arm around the neck of another person in a tight grip, usually from behind.
 __choke<sup>1</sup>__ _n_ _A team of choke artists._
 __choke<sup>2</sup>__ _v_ _Why do we choke under pressure?_
 __choker__ _A velvet choker._